qanhnn12/8-Week-SQL-Challenge/README.md

 ---
 ## 👏 Support
-Give a ⭐️ if you like this project!
+Please give me a ⭐️ if you like this project!

 ---
 © 2022 Anh Nguyen